Agung Bali Where The Winners Go!

 Mount Agung Is The Ultimate Climbing In Bali

-You will trek through the wild tropical jungle, see vast fields full of volcanic rocks and lava until you reach the dominant of Bali's landscape and island's highest peak, elevated in the 3,031 meters above the sea level.
+You will trek through the wild tropical Bali jungle, see vast fields full of volcanic rocks and lava until you reach the dominant of Bali's landscape and island's highest peak, elevated in the 3,031 meters above the sea level.
 There are two ways to climb the mountain.
 Both are challenging, although one more than the other.

 Starts from Pasar Agung temple and takes approximately 3 - 4 hours one way.
 This route ends about 100 meters below the actual summit of Mount Agung.
 Nonetheless, the views are still stunning, and the challenge is considerable.

-Starts from the mother temple Besakih and we strongly recommend it for experienced hikers in good shape.
+Starts from the Mother Temple Besakih and we strongly recommend it for experienced hikers in good shape.
 The trek takes 5 – 7 hours one way and ends at the very top of the mountain.

 Whatever route you take, from the top of Mount Agung you will witness a sunrise like none you have ever seen.
 You will be able to gaze at the entire island of Bali, as well as the neighboring islands of Lombok with the Mount Rinjani and Nusa Penida.
 From both endpoints, you will be able to see into the crater itself.